Plain English Breakdown

 Who It Names or Affects

-- Federal political campaigns operating within Alaska
+- Federal political campaigns spending money in Alaska

 Terms To Know

-- federally reportable expense
+- Federally reportable expense

 Limits and Unknowns